GRCDEV/ArduSim/help/setup.md

         python -m pip install --user lxml
         python -m pip install --user uavcan

+### 3.3 Starting Ardusim for the first time
+If you are running on windows please first go to section 5.

+Make sure to have at least Java-11 installed.

+In your IDE right-click over *src/main/java/com/setup/Main.java* class and select Run as Java Application (or similar).

+The first time, it will fail to run because you need to add some program arguments.
+There exist four options: *multicopter*, *pccompanion*, *simulator-gui*, and *simulator-cli*.
+The first two are used in real experiments and the last two are used for simulations.
+We advise to use the *simulator-gui* for developping and to use the *simulator-cli* to perform automatic testing.

+Edit the run configuration in your IDE and change the program arguments to *simulator-gui*

+A csv file called speed.csv (inside ArduSim/target) should also be present.
+This csv file contains the target speed for the multicopters (one row per speed m/s).

+Once you have checked that all the necesarry files (*arducopter*, *copter.parm* and *speed.csv*) are inside the folder *ArduSim/target* and you have changed the program arguments to *simulator-gui* you can start Ardusim (if you are using Linux.
+Otherwise go to section 3, execute the necesarry things for Windows and come back then come back).
+A configuration Dialog should pop up.
+For now, leave all the parameters as they are, and press the OK button.
+Using the default parameters ArduSim will start a certain protocol (FollowMe in this case).
+Most of the protocols have there own grafical interface to changes some arguments.
+For now, leave all the parameters as they are, and press the OK button.
+Most likely ArduSim will give you a pop-up that no bing key was found.
+This Bing key is used for rendering, and if it is not found open-street maps will be used.
+Press the *Ok* button to continue and a full-sized screen should appear.
+In the upper-left corner you can see that ArduSim is setting everything up in the background.
+It will pause for a bit while it is waiting for a GPS fix.
+Finnaly, the button *setup* should be enabled.
+Press that button.
+Observe how *UAV 1* is taking off.
+Once that is done, the *start test* button should be enabled.
+Press that button and observe how UAV 0 is taking off, starts moving, and is followed by UAV 1.
+Wait until both UAVs are landed, and press the *exit* button.
+You now performed your first simulation with ArduSim, congratulations!
+We now advise to repeat the last steps changing protocols and/or parameters.
+If you change the protocol make sure to also change the protocol parameters path.

+Several temporary files are generated when using ArduSim for simulations.
+Please, close ArduSim with the application button and not from the *Console* tab of Eclipse to force ArduSim to remove the temporary files before exiting.

+Remember that ArduSim is a highly asynchronous application, and running it with a IDE in debugging mode could lead to an unexpected behavior of the application.

+## 4 Compilation to .jar

+If you want to use ArduSim outside of the IDE, you have to complied a *.jar*.
+The project has been prepared to be compiled both as Java application, or as Maven project.
+The straightforward solution is to compile and export a runnable Jar file like any other Java project.
+You can also compile and deploy ArduSim with Maven, but we do not recommend that approach for two reasons: i) it requires advanced knowlegde, and ii) the contents of the folder target will be cleaned, removing the *arducopter* application instance that should be there for simulations, and even the *ardusim.ini* file provided.
+In order to avoid further problems, we suggest to store a copy of those files anywhere else (*arducopter* or *arducopter.exe*, depending on the running platform, *copter.parm*, and *ardusim.ini*).

-## 4 Compile your own SITL files
+## 5 Compile your own SITL files

 ArduSim uses SITL to simulate multicopters.
 You can if prefered compile your own SITL files *arducopter* and *copter.parm* and possibly gain some performance.
 This is however, only for advanced users and not necesarry to run ArduSim.
 Below we give a guide on how to do so.
 We try to be up-to-date.
 If you have some problems, you can always go to (http://ardupilot.org/dev/docs/sitl-native-on-windows.html) for the newest information.
+Finally, ArduSim does not support all the versions of the ArduCopter SITL.
+At this moment we support up to version 4.0.0.

-### 4.1 Windows
+### 5.1 Windows

 1. Download ArduPilot.
 This is the project which enables the user to compile a multicopter or other kinds of UAVs.
 In the terminal, input this lines: